 Short of establishing a reliable dog or cat patrol to keep out the rabbits, all of your options for protecting plants that rabbits eat have their drawbacks.
 But here are some of the best methods:

 You could surround your crocus (or other flowers known to be on the menu for wild rabbits) with chicken-wire.
-But rabbit fencing of this sort is unsightly, so you may have to strike a compromise between aesthetic goals and practical concerns.
+But pest-proof fencing (for rabbits, groundhogs, etc.) of this sort is unsightly, so you may have to strike a compromise between aesthetic goals and practical concerns.

 For flowers that bloom later in the year than crocuses do, the Scarecrow Sprinkler (which requires the use of a garden hose) might be an option.
 But it is way too early for Northerners to be setting up a garden hose outside to protect the flowers that bloom the earliest, because you will still experiences sub-freezing nights in early spring in places like New England, U.S. You surely do not want to risk broken pipes in the basement for the sake of protecting plants from rabbits.